ai-opertating-model/ai-operating-model/toolkits/prioritizationRubric.md

 ## Overview
-Picking which projects to work on can be the hardest parts for many organizations.
+Picking which projects to work on can be the hardest part for many organizations.

 ## What is the AI Prioritization Rubric?
 This toolkit provides a structured methodology for evaluating and prioritizing AI initiatives based on their potential business value, strategic alignment, and implementation feasibility.
-It equips leadership teams with a consistent, data-driven framework to make informed decisions about which AI projects to pursue.
+It equips leadership teams with a consistent, data-driven framework to decide which AI projects to pursue.

 ## Why use the AI Prioritization Rubric?
 Defining how projects are approved helps gather the right information to work on the right projects that yield the most results.
 A structured and formal process provides the ability to maximize the

 ## How to Implement
-Prioritization will ultimately become a stack rank or tradeoff decision between different option.
+Prioritization will ultimately become a stack rank or tradeoff decision between different options.
 Defining the dimensions and scoring creates a shared understanding of how to evaluate which projects to work on.
-Work backwards from the types of projects the business needs and the development team can deliver.
+Work backward from the types of projects the business needs and the development team can deliver.

-1. Define the AI Strategy including goals and metrics for AI and data in your organization.
+1. Define the AI Strategy, including your organization's goals and metrics for AI and data.
 2. Define the ideal projects your team is looking for to achieve those goals.
 3. Create a list of dimensions to prioritize and the criteria to score based on.
-Wherever possible, use strict criteria instead of scalar (1 to 5).
+Use strict criteria instead of scalar (1 to 5) wherever possible.
 For example, instead of business value from 1-5, use 1 = <$50K per year.
-4. Create an Intake Form to capture intiial information about a request.
+4. Create an Intake Form to capture initial information about a request.
 Capture enough information to know if it is worth following up.
 5. Create discovery questions to capture during the intake Form or during a live conversation, depending on the expectations in your organization and the level of 'white glove' service your team is providing.
 6. Create a Use Case Inventory and a Create a governance model for decision-making that includes:
 - Who has final approval authority